HanaaAli2022/HanaaAli2022/README.md

 ## Hey! 👋
-I'm Hanaa, a 21 years old web developer from Egypt.
+I'm Hanaa, web developer from Egypt.
 I'm studing at faculty of Engineering in Alzhar Unversity.

 ## Skills
 - 👨‍💻 java,OOP,DataStructuer
-- 👁️ HTML,CSS,javaScript
+- 👁️ HTML,CSS
-- 💽 MySQL, SQL, Mongo
+-

 ## Contact
 - https://www.linkedin.com/in/hanaa-ali-0511a324a =>>OnLinkedin